sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 However, this also make FSM designs non-composable---any changes fundamentally require changing the latency of the design and therefore is a pervasive change.

-In the next section, we analyze designs generates from the FSM language and the Dahlia-to-FuTIL compiler.
+In the next section, we analyze designs generated from the FSM language and the Dahlia-to-FuTIL compiler.

 ### FuTIL vs miniHLS